Kitty Harris

-Kitty Harris (Unknown – 1966) was a Soviet secret agent and "long-time special courier of the OGPU-NKVD foreign intelligence during the 1930s and 1940s."
+Kitty Harris (died 6 October 1966) was a Canadian-born Soviet secret agent and "long-time special courier of the OGPU-NKVD foreign intelligence during the 1930s and 1940s."

-Although mentioned by name in Walter Krivitsky’s book “I was Stalin’s agent” Harris was identified only in 2001 when her code name "Ada" or "Aida" was found in declassified files from the Venona Project.
+Although mentioned by name in Walter Krivitsky’s book I was Stalin’s agent, Harris was identified only in 2001 when her code name "Ada" or "Aida" was found in declassified files from the Venona project.
 This was a counterintelligence program initiated by the United States Army's Signal Intelligence Service (later the National Security Agency) that ran from February 1, 1943 until October 1, 1980.

 Career

 Catherine (the earliest spelling is Katherine) Harris was born to a poor Polish Jewish family, probably in London, Ontario, sometime between 1893 and 1902.
 Her father was a shoemaker from Białystok, in the Grodno Governorate of the Russian Empire (present-day Poland).
 The family migrated to Winnipeg, Canada in 1904-1905.
 She began to work, first in a cigar factory, then in a clothing factory as a seamstress in 1912.
 She joined the Industrial Workers of the World (IWW or "Wobblies") union and was a leader of the 1919 Winnipeg General Strike.
 Between 1919 and 1923, Harris moved with her family to Chicago.

 In Chicago, Harris became secretary of the Amalgamated Clothing Workers local.
 She joined the Communist Party of the USA by January 1923.
 In 1925, Harris may have married Earl Browder, a prominent CPUSA functionary and later party leader.
 Harris transferred to the Communist Party of the USSR in 1927.
 A year later, she visited Shanghai, China, with Browder: there, he became secretary of the Pan-Pacific Trade Union Secretariat, (part of the Comintern) and she became a courier.
 She followed Browder to Moscow in 1929, where he reported for "special work".
 Harris returned to the USA and worked for the American Negro Labor Congress.

 In 1931, Harris joined OGPU foreign intelligence under "Illegal" operative Abram Einhorn.
 She went to work in Berlin (a centre of Soviet espionage operations, particularly passport forgery) in 1932.
 In October 1935, she went to Moscow for training in radio operation, photography, and cryptography.